There are plenty of reasons for me to celebrate my divorce.

 Here’s to my divorce!
 It’s opened the way to so much growth (this blog is only one part) and a relationship that has a foundation of kindness and emotional connection.

-Sorry, that was an attempt at healing humor.
-It felt more like a snark of bitterness.
-Yes, I still have anger about the loss of my kid-time over the last 10-years, but I don’t have anger towards my Excel-driven ex-wife.
+Yes, I still have anger about the loss of my kid-time over the last 10 years, but I don’t have anger towards my Excel-driven ex-wife.
 God speed.

 As a certified life coach, I’ve been helping men and women find fulfilling relationships.
 If you’d like to chat for 30-minutes about your post-divorce challenges, I always give the first 30-session away for free.
 LEARN ABOUT COACHING WITH JOHN.
 There are no obligations to continue.
 But I get excited every time I talk to someone new.
 I can offer new perspectives and experiences from my post-divorce journey.
 Most of all, I can offer hope.